Iceland starter pack

 - Snowmobiling on Mýrdalsjökull glacier

 - Caving: Last month to explore ice caves before they are all closed the season!
-Look up Mt Katla.
+Locals recommend Mt Katla.

 - Hot springs while the air is still cold